-In Situ Chemical Oxidation (ISCO) Injection
+In-Situ Chemical Oxidation (ISCO) Injection

 In-situ chemical oxidation (ISCO) injections are a proven way to rapidly break down harmful contaminants lurking in the soil and groundwater.
 However, during the design planning process, it is often discovered that on-site obstructions, such as buildings or roadways, prevent the necessary access to the contamination.
 Horizontal remediation wells not only provide access to these areas but inject more amendment volume in shorter time frames.